Leto: Lycian Letoon and wider Asia Minor

-Mainland Greece and Anatolia
+Mainland Greece

-Leto had a temple in Attica as well as an altar, along with her children Apollo and Artemis in the village Zoster.
+Leto also had a temple in Attica as well as an altar, along with her children Apollo and Artemis in the village Zoster.
 Pausanias also described statues of Leto and her twins in Megara.
 Leto was worshipped in Boeotia in her children's temples.
 In Phocis, she was revered in Delphi, sacred to her son Apollo.
 She also had a temple in Cirrha.
 In Argolis, Leto had a sanctuary with statues made by Praxiteles in Argos, and images of her were also found on the sanctuary of Artemis Orthia, near Argos.
 Leto had a sanctuary near Lete, Macedonia.
 According to Stephanus of Byzantium, Theagenes in his Macedonica stated that the town had been named after the goddess.
 Leto was also revered in Sparta and the rest of Laconia.
 Leto also had a sanctuary in Mantineia, Arcadia.

-The ancient Greek colony of Physcus in Asia Minor also contained a magnificent harbour and a grove sacred to Leto.

 Aegean Islands

 Leto was usually not worshipped on her own account, but in conjunction with her children, especially in the island Delos, her chief center of worship and birthplace of her son Apollo as well as his sacred island, where she was represented in temple by a shapeless wooden image, in a Letoum situated in a plain.
 Sacrifices to Artemis and Apollo were also made in Leto's name as well.
 Poseidon agreed with Leto that she would have Delos, while he got to keep the island of Kelauria.
 Leto was also worshipped in the island of Rhodes.
 She might have had a cult center in Lesbos as well.
 Leto was also worshipped in Crete, whether one of "certain Cretan goddesses, or Greek goddesses in their Cretan form, influenced by the Minoan goddess".
 Veneration of a local Leto is attested at Phaistos (where it is purported that she gave birth to Apollo and Artemis at the islands known today as the Paximadia (also known as Letoai in ancient Crete) and at Lato, which bore her name.
 As Leto Phytia she was a mother-deity.